 Being intentional about creating more opportunities for frequent, rich and purposeful interactions—faculty with students, staff with students, and students with students as well as students with alumni and parents—is of the highest importance for sustaining and amplifying the Taylor mission to be servant leaders.

 The student body is more global and diverse than ever before.
 And by the time they graduate, 70% of students have studied abroad or participated in an international mission experience.
-The new building will allow all students, through interaction of their experiences, to see the greater dimensions of the world they will inherit, to gain experience in working across more cultures, and to build relationships through cross-cultural interaction with our diverse student body.
+The new building will allow all students to see the greater dimensions of the world they will inherit, to gain experience in working across more cultures, and to build relationships through cross-cultural interaction with our diverse student body.

 Joining together three times a week for chapel services is one of the most important activities that defines the Taylor experience and its enduring impact.
 The strategic design of this new facility showcases the current Chapel as the heart of the structure and the Taylor community, emphasizing the centrality of biblical teaching, intentional community, and spiritual growth.